infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 orthogonal collocation over finite elements) then we would need to have used [`GenerativeDerivativeMethod`](@ref).

-Since, this is a `NonGenerativeDerivativeMethod` we skip steps 2 and 3.
-These are however exemplified in the extension template.
+Since, this is a `NonGenerativeDerivativeMethod` we skip step 2.
+This is however exemplified in the extension template.

-Now we just need to do step 4 which is to extend [`InfiniteOpt.evaluate_derivative`](@ref).
+Now we just need to do step 3 which is to extend [`InfiniteOpt.evaluate_derivative`](@ref).
 This function generates all the expressions necessary to build the derivative evaluation equations (derivative constraints).
 We assume these relations to be of the form ``h = 0`` where ``h`` is a vector of